bodhisatva/linux-and-windows-cheatsheet/azure/azure-commands.md

 # Azure

-Azure ClI setup on macOS and basic commands with example use cases.
+Azure CLI setup on macOS and basic commands with example use cases.

 ## Azure CLI installation and setup

-Install Azure CLI with Homebrew.
+Install Azure CLI with Homebrew:

 ```sh
 brew update && brew install azure-cli
 ```

-Open Azure CLI.
+Open Azure CLI:

 ```sh
 az
 ```

-You need to sign in to your Azure account.
+You need to sign in to your Azure account:

 ```sh
 az login